Police standoff with possible shooting suspect on I-80 in Fairfield ends in suicide

 The Solano CHP office confirmed at 6:44 p.m. that westbound lanes of I-80 and the northbound I-680 transition to eastbound and westbound I-80 were both reopening.

-Shortly after 7 p.m., the #1 and #2 lanes of eastbound I-80 reopened.
+Shortly after 7 p.m., the No. 1 and No. 2 lanes of eastbound I-80 reopened.
 Lanes 3-5 remained blocked for the police investigation.
-Motorists are advised to expect delay and to use alternate routes.
-There is no estimated time of reopening the remaining lanes.
+Motorists were advised to expect delay and to use alternate routes.